The Common Questions About Kitchen Cabinet Refacing

 A: It is best to have a refacing professional make an in-home inspection of your cabinets.
 If they qualify, you can save a considerable amount of money and time over an all-new kitchen.

 A: In a recent survey, it showed that the average cost for a new kitchen was around 15% of the value of the home.
 National associations recommend if you are considering a new kitchen, spend no more than 10% of the value of the home to obtain the maximum return on investment when selling your house.

-A: The basic cabinet box and lay out is already in place.
-When the custom sized doors and drawer fronts along with the cabinet surfacing material arrives, all that is required is to resurface your existing cabinets and install the new doors and drawer fronts.
+A: The basic cabinet box and layout are already in place.
+When the custom-sized doors and drawer fronts, along with the cabinet surfacing material, arrive, all that is required is to resurface your existing cabinets and install the new doors and drawer fronts.

-The final and most important items that are never mentioned is the missed time from work and the extended disruption to your family life style.
+The final and most important items that are never mentioned are the missed time from work and the extended disruption to your family lifestyle.

 A: These are usually “loss leaders” that are used to spark interest for kitchen remodeling.
-In most cases their pricing is based on a few base and wall cabinets that will not fit into your layout.
+In most cases, their pricing is based on a few base and wall cabinets that will not fit into your layout.
 They have plain doors and drawer fronts and are unassembled in flat boxes that you have to take home and assemble.
 Their advertisements, however, usually show fancy layouts with premium doors.
-In fine print, “Actual cost may vary, depending on your specifications and options”.
-One major retailer, published a Kitchen Bath remodeling book, and stated that the cost of major kitchen remodel would start at $15,000.00.
+In the fine print, “Actual cost may vary, depending on your specifications and options”.
+One major retailer published a Kitchen Bath remodeling book and stated that the cost of a major kitchen remodel would start at $15,000.00.

 A: LeMica Corporation was established in 1975.
 It is the largest cabinet door production facility that is entirely dedicated to manufacturing for the cabinet refacing industry.
 Every door series produced comes with a long-term written warranty.